top of page

 My Story

-Over the course of my 35-year career, I specialized in workers’ compensation law, spending the last 14 years as a litigation manager.
-In that role, I oversaw and litigated cases and managed a statewide panel of 176 attorneys that I built from the ground up.
+Alongside my activism, I built a 35-year legal career specializing in workers' compensation law, spending my final 14 years as a litigation manager overseeing a statewide panel of 176 attorneys that I built from the ground up.
 My guiding principle was simple: always do the right thing at the right time.